Traditional Two-Year M.S. Track

 At UNE we empower you with a comprehensive foundation of knowledge in biological concepts, as well as the research experience needed to enter a career in the biological sciences with confidence.

-You benefit from our Biddeford Campus seaside setting, our cutting-edge facilities, and the opportunity to work closely with faculty.
-You will also benefit from the opportunity to be part of a larger community of graduate and professional students in other programs in the health sciences.
+You benefit from our beautiful Biddeford Campus, our cutting-edge facilities, and the opportunity to work closely with faculty.
+You will also benefit from the opportunity to be part of a larger community of graduate and professional students in other programs in the health and marine sciences.

 If you are a current UNE undergraduate student, the UNE Biological Sciences 4+1 B.S./M.S. track allows you to complete your undergraduate and master's degrees in a total of five years.
 As a qualified UNE undergraduate, this track enables you to obtain the M.S. degree, with the same requirements as the "two-year" M.S. in Biological Sciences program (described above) through an expedited process that begins during your senior year of undergraduate work.

 You'll complete much of your master's coursework during your fourth year, while also working on your thesis project.
 Your fifth year will be spent finishing your research and writing your thesis.